 Stride Funding was founded in 2018 by Tess Michaels, a former Goldman Sachs banker.
 Like Trafton, Michaels sells ISAs to investors; unlike Trafton, she decided initially to work only with impact investors, who may seek slightly lower returns, so that Stride can offer students like Brooks more attractive terms.
 Before granting a student an ISA, Stride analyzes their past performance, and games out their odds of success—underwriting the person as if they were a financial asset, like a house or a car.
 Michaels spoke to Brooks about her ISA terms before she signed.
 “For a long time, I always felt like I was the only person investing in my future,” Brooks told me, “When I heard people wanted to invest in future PAs and health care workers I thought, That’s the coolest thing.”

 But altruistic investors can’t change the market incentives baked into the structure of ISAs.
 Just compare the 17 percent Simien signed away with the 7 percent Brooks did.
 For financiers, the difference in terms makes sense.
-Because Simien had no background in programming, and attended a school that selects students using a computer program, he was more of a gamble than Brooks, a woman with a master’s degree who’d been accepted into a competitive PA program.
-Investors willing to take a risk on Simien, then, should have access to a higher yield.
-But that logic can contribute to dangerous inequities, since students’ future incomes are bound up with factors outside their control, such as race, age, and gender.
+Because Simien had no background in programming, and attended a school that selects students using a computer program, he was more of a gamble than Brooks, a woman with a master’s degree who’d been accepted into a competitive PA program.2 But that logic can contribute to dangerous inequities, since students’ future incomes are bound up with factors outside their control, such as race, age, and gender.
 Ali Hamed, the co-founder of the investment firm CoVenture, says he has passed on nearly a hundred pitches from ISA providers because he isn’t convinced they are a good investment—and he doesn’t like the optics.
 “In 1865, we all decided that owning equity in people is a really bad idea.”